All Episodes

 How's that?

-If you guys and gals disagree on what you're gonna spend of our money, why don't you just go have a continuing resolution?
+If you guys and gals disagree on what you're going to spend of our money, why don't you just go have a continuing resolution?

-And that with the current tax revenue line coming in and that spending being held at last year plus one or two percent would cut the deficit in half next year to well under one hundred billion dollars.
+And that, with the current tax revenue line coming in and that spending being held at last year plus 1 or 2 percent, would cut the deficit in half next year to well under $100 billion.

 But we can't do that without obviously the Democrats, the Blue Dogs especially coming in and participating.